formix/damn-simple-xml/README.md

 }
 ```

-**2. Arrays are discovered when a second node with the same name is found**
+2. Arrays are discovered when a second node with the same name is found

 ```xml
 <employee id="123">